bluebarryz/Bridge-Finding-Robots/README.md

 # Bridge-Finding-Robots

-<h1> The Problem </h1>
+<h1> The Problem (credit: Gr.
+12 CS class)</h1>
 Problem: Let's say you were a robot trying to find a bridge in a dark forest at night.
-You can only see a tiny bit ahead of you, and you know that bridge is either straight east or straight west relative to your current position.
+You can only see a tiny bit ahead of you, and you know that the bridge is either straight east or straight west relative to your current position.

+How do you go about finding the bridge?
+Here are two ways.

+<h1> Way 1: Constant growth in both directions </h1>